 This course builds on the skills obtained in GRDSN 105.
 Students expand their knowledge on techniques for illustration, draw in perspective, and learn about the picture plane, theme building and visual analogy.
 Color and its effect on composition and the target market are explored.
 Professional hand skills for presentation are included.
-Prerequisite: GRDSN 105.
+Prerequisite: GRDSN 105 or permission of instructor.
 (SFCC)